fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 * [Exceptions tutorial from IH book](https://markkarpov.com/tutorial/exceptions.html)
 Quite hard to read for this level, you would better reread it later.

-## Testing

-* What are three most popular approaches to make code testable in Haskell?
-  * Final tagless
-  * `Handle`/`Service` pattern
-  * Free Monads
-* How MTL-style monad allows you to mock real implementation?
-* How can you pass dictionaries to switch the behavior of the program in various contexts?

 #### Resources

 * [Mocking in Haskell](https://www.reddit.com/r/haskell/comments/5bnr6b/mocking_in_haskell/)